HAVING LIFE-SAVING COVERAGE SHOULDN’T DEPEND ON THE STATE THAT YOU LIVE IN.

 The Southerners for Medicaid Expansion continues to urge federal leaders to take immediate action to expand healthcare coverage to nearly seven million people across the South.

-The following statement released on July 28, 2022 comes in response to news that the Inflation Reduction Act of 2022 does not include a provision to close the Medicaid coverage gap.
-As a follow-up to this statement, on August 3, 2022 the Southerners for Medicaid Expansion shared this letter to Senate Democrats urging them to Senator Revered Warnock's anticipated Coverage Gap Amendment to the Inflation Reduction Act of 2022.
+The following statement released on August 16, 2022 comes in response to news that the Inflation Reduction Act of 2022 signed by President Biden does not include a provision to close the Medicaid coverage gap.

 Read our past Letters